ruth-cohen89/topResults/README.md

 * Install dependencies using command npm i

-* Create databases by uncomentting the folowwing lines on app.js:
+* Create databases by uncomentting the following lines on app.js:

 // createUsersTable();
 // createTopScoresTable();